Reviews You Can Rely On

 Our Analysis and Test Results

-The Propel v5 is a solid lower-cost option.
-It gets some trickle-down tech from higher-end shoes — like the TPU plate and FuelCell midsole.
-For the right runner, this is a great budget purchase.
+The Propel v5 is a solid lower-cost choice for the right runner.
+It gets some trickle-down tech from higher-end shoes, like New Balance's TPU plate and FuelCell midsole.

 Side View Cut in Half